The Heart of the Matter (1994)

 Archive: UCLA Film & Television Archive

 The Heart of the Matter revolves around the compelling journey of Janice Jirau, who captivates viewers with her honesty about her struggle with AIDS.
 The film intimately follows Jirau from her HIV-positive diagnosis to her untimely death.
-Along the path, Janice undergoes a transformative experience as a political activist, becoming a renown guest speaker, eventually sharing the platform with Magic Johnson.
-In one riveting scene, Jirau delivers a powerful speech to a New Orleans congregation, highlighting the critical role of faith in her journey and challenging the church to do better.
-The strength of Jirau’s family in caring for her along the way forms a recurring touchstone in the film.
-Broadening out from the specifics of Jira’s individual story, the film also features a Greek chorus comprised of a diverse group of HIV+ women who openly discuss the implications of living with AIDS and debunk common misconceptions surrounding the virus.
+Along the way, Janice undergoes a transformative experience as a political activist, becoming a renowned public speaker and eventually sharing the platform with Magic Johnson.
+In one riveting scene, Jirau delivers a powerful speech to a New Orleans congregation, highlighting the critical role of faith in her journey while challenging the church to do better.
+The strength of Jirau’s family as they care for her forms a recurring touchstone throughout the film.
+Expanding beyond Jirau’s individual story, the film also features a Greek chorus of diverse HIV-positive women who openly discuss the implications of living with AIDS and debunk common misconceptions surrounding the virus.

 Ellen Kuras is known for her visually stunning camera work in both fiction and documentary.
 As a director, she has garnered an Academy Award nomination and Emmy Award and helmed numerous episodic series.
 She is currently in post-production directing Lee, starring Kate Winslet.